Veritas Advanced eDiscovery User Guide

 - Best practices, limitations, and known issues

-In Discovery.cloud the Discovery Administrator creates a matter as a container in which to associate the related emails and attachments for a subject on which they want to perform a traceable examination.
+In Advanced eDiscovery, a Discovery Administrator creates a case as a container in which to associate the related emails and attachments for a subject on which they want to perform a traceable examination.

-Matters can never be deleted from Discovery.cloud.
-When a matter is completed you can hide it from the matters list, but you cannot remove it.
+Cases can never be deleted from Advanced eDiscovery.
+When a case is completed you can hide it from the cases list, but you cannot remove it.

-When you save a search of a matter you can choose to save it as an Assigned Search, at which point you assign the search results to the matter's reviewers for analysis.
-Multiple reviewers can interact and collaborate on the reviewing of the search results.
-In this way the workload of the review can be distributed to expedite the eDiscovery process.
-Once a search is saved as an Assigned Search it cannot be modified.
+When you save a search of a case, you can choose to save it as a Review Set, at which point you assign the search results to the case's reviewers for analysis.
+Multiple reviewers can interact and collaborate to review the search results to distribute the review work and expedite the discovery process.
+Once a search is saved as a Review Set it cannot be modified.

-While administrators can view all matters in Discovery.cloud, reviewers can only view the matters to which they are assigned.
+While administrators can view all cases in Advanced eDiscovery, reviewers can only view the cases to which they are assigned.